codewars/docs/content/authoring/kata/adding-images.md

 # Adding Images to Kata Descriptions

 Currently, it's not possible to attach any files or additional assets to a kata, but many authors would like to illustrate their descriptions with images.
-There are plans to introduce the possibility of uploading and attaching files to descriptions, but until it's implemented, authors have to resort to other techniques.
-There are a few of them, and each of them has its advantages and disadvantages.
+There are plans to introduce the possibility of uploading and attaching files to descriptions.
+However, until attaching images is implemented, authors have to resort to other techniques, each with advantages and disadvantages.

 :::note
 Images used to be necessary to present equations and formulas.
 Since support for KaTeX was introduced into Codewars, it's no longer the case.
 Math formulas can be embedded into descriptions using [Codewars Support for Math Typesetting][markdown-extension-math].